global-121/121-platform/services/121-service/WORKFLOWS.md

 ---

+## What to do in case of 'waiting' or 'failed' payments

+- See [Activity Diagram for 'Send payment instructions'](https://github.com/global-121/121-platform/wiki/Send-payment-instructions) for more insight into possible scenarios.
+- If transaction is on "failed"
+  - If `whatsappPhoneNumber` is invalid (most observed scenario so far)
+    - **Pilot-team** updates `whatsappPhoneNumber` in HO-portal
+    - **Pilot-team** retries payment for each installment from payment-status-popup in HO-portal
+  - If failed for other reason
+    - **Pilot-team** informs **121-dev-team**
+    - **121-dev-team** does ad-hoc investigation
+- If transaction is on "waiting"
+  - Do not do anything for 24 hours.
+If the 'delivered' event was not properly communicated by Twilio to us for some reason, then the 'read' event is a 2nd chance to inform us of success.
+  - After that: **Pilot-team** gets in contact with PA to find out what's going on.
+  - If PA claims no voucher has been received and there is no reason to doubt this, then:
+    - **121-dev-team** manually cancels and deletes voucher: no endpoint available as of yet > do manually
+    - **121-dev-team** manually repeats payment for that PA: use [`/programs/payout`](https://test-vm.121.global/121-service/docs/#/programs/post_programs_payout)

+---

 ## Change SMS and/or WhatsApp phone-numbers for Person Affected

+> ⚠️ This is now possible directly from HO-portal.

 1. PA gets in contact with **Pilot-team** if phone is lost
 2. **Pilot-team** provides to **121-dev-team**: